Shepard/bardbot/README.md

 ## Running the bot yourself

 - Create a Discord application and bot.
 You can [follow this tutorial](https://discordjs.guide/preparations/setting-up-a-bot-application.html).
 - Add your bot to at least one server.
 [There's a tutorial](https://discordjs.guide/preparations/adding-your-bot-to-servers.html) for that too.
+The permissions I used in the invite link are 535263968320.
+Those are not the minimal permissions needed but they work.
 - Make sure to have at least Node v16.6.0 or higher installed.
 Also your NPM version needs to be at least 7 (should come with Node).
 - Clone this repository.
 - In a terminal in the main directory run `npm install --no-save` initially and every time you pull new changes from this repository.